awsdocs/aws-app-runner-developer-guide/doc_source/manage-create.md

 1. Configure your deployments\.

    1. In the **Deployment settings** section, choose **Manual** or **Automatic**\.
+**Note**
+App Runner doesn't support automatic deployment for Amazon ECR Public images, and for images in an Amazon ECR repository that belongs to a different AWS account than the one that your service is in\.

       For more information about deployment methods, see [Deployment methods](manage-deploy.md#manage-deploy.methods)\.
-**Note**
-App Runner doesn't support automatic deployment for Amazon ECR Public images\.

    1. \[**Amazon ECR** provider\] For **ECR access role**, choose an existing service role in your account or choose to create a new role\.
 If you're using manual deployment, you can also choose to use the IAM user role at the time of deployment\.